-As of SWI-Prolog 7.3.12, the arity of terms has changed from int to size_t.
-To deal with this transition, all affecting functions have two versions, where the old name exchanges the arity as int and a new function with name sz() exchanges the arity as size_t.
-If the C macro PL_ARITY_AS_SIZE is defined before loading SWI-Prolog.h, macros are put in place that map the old names to the new functions.
-Without precautions, the old code is compatible, but the following warning is printed when compiling:
+As of SWI-Prolog 7.3.12, the arity of terms has changed from int to sizelt.
+To deal with this transition, all affecting functions have two versions, where the old name exchanges the arity as int and a new function with name sz() exchanges the arity as sizelt.
+Op to 8.1.28, the default was to use the old int functions.
+As of 8.1.29/8.2.x, the default is to use sizelt and the old behaviour can be restored by defining PL_ARITY_AS_SIZE to 0 (zero).
+This makes old code compatible, but the following warning is printed when compiling:

-''' #warning "Term arity has changed from int to size_t." #warning "Please update your code and use #define PL_ARITY_AS_SIZE 1." '''
+''' #warning "Term arity has changed from int to size_t." #warning "Please update your code or use #define PL_ARITY_AS_SIZE 0." '''

-To make the code compile silently again, include SWI-Prolog.h as below and change the types you use to represent arity from int to size.t.
-Please be aware that size.t is unsigned.
+To make the code compile silently again, change the types you use to represent arity from int to size_t.
+Please be aware that size_t is unsigned.
+At some point representing arity as int will be dropped completely.